 where t(j)=p(j)+n(j)

-In th function, F(j) is the value of overall feedback for resource r(j)p(j) is the positive feedback value and n(j) is the negative feedback.
-For example, 3 positive feedback on r(j) means p(j) is 3 2 negative feedback on r(j) means n(j) = 2. t(j) is the total number of feedback, which equal p(j) + n(j).
-F(j), the overall Feedback value, can actually viewed as the overall rating for a resource.
-F(j) can be a negative value if the number of negative feedback are more than the number of positive feedback.
+In this function, F(j) is the value of overall feedback for resource r(j), p(j) is the positive feedback value, and n(j) is the negative feedback value.
+For example, 3 positive feedbacks on r(j) means p(j) is 3, and 2 negative feedbacks on r(j) means n(j) = 2.
+Also, t(j) is the total number of feedbacks, which is equal to p(j) + n(j).
+F(j), the overall Feedback value, can actually be viewed as the overall rating for a resource.
+F(j) can be a negative value if the number of negative feedbacks are more than the number of positive feedbacks.

 Popularity

-Popularity trend increasing views a resource.
+Popularity represents the trend of increasing views for a resource.
 The Popularity of resource r(j) is P(j).

 P(j)=Vd−Vd−1

-V is the number of umulative views of a resource.
-Vd the cumulative views ‘today’, Vd-1 is the cumulative views ‘yesterday’.
+V is the number of cumulative views of a resource.
+Vd is the number of cumulative views for ‘today’, and Vd-1 is the number of cumulative views for ‘yesterday’.
 The number of views added today is the value of popularity.

 Cost

 Cost includes time and money.
-C(j) is the value of Cost t(j) is the value of time cost and m(j) is the value of monetary cost.
-K is a constant used to control the weight of Cost value, is not as significant as other.
+In the formula below, C(j) is the value of Cost, t(j) is the value of time cost, and m(j) is the value of monetary cost.
+K is a constant used to control the weight of Cost value, since Cost is not as significant as the other characteristics.

 C(j)=(t(j)+m(j))×K